 25. Remember to Thank the Occasion, If Necessary (Special Occasion Speech Tip)

-Bonus Tip: Don’t Magnify the Threat (General Successful Public Speaking Tip)
+Bonus Speech Giving Technique: Don’t Magnify the Threat (General Tip)

-In other words, don’t be overly fearful of potential gaffes.
-Even the best public speakers slip up now and then.
+In summary, don’t be overly fearful of potential gaffes.
+Even the best orators slip up now and then.
 A positive way of looking at it is that it’s all a learning experience.